-1 Project Name Homelessness Prevention Target Area N/A Goals Supported Provide Social Services Needs Addressed Improvements in Economic Stability Service Programs - Low Income and Special Needs Funding CDBG: \$24,500 Description Provides a "safety net" to extremely low-, very low- and low-income families in need of short term, temporary assistance to keep them from slipping into homelessness.
-This is a proactive program that is dedicated to the prevention of homelessness in our community.
-Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 31 LMI households averaging 3 people per household who are at risk of homelessness.
-Location Description Services will be provided at The Jesse Tree of Idaho, located at 1121 Miller Street in Boise and will benefit households throughout Meridian.
+1 Project Name Homelessness Prevention and Stability Target Area N/A Goals Supported Provide Social Services Needs Addressed Improvements in Economic Stability Service Programs - Low Income and Special Needs Funding CDBG: \$40,500 Description Provides emergency payments for rent and/or utilities on behalf of individuals or families for the purpose of stabilizing housing and preventing homelessness.
+Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 47 LMI households averaging 3 people per household who are at risk of homelessness.
+Location Description Services will be offered in the community and at provider offices and will benefit households throughout Meridian.
 Planned Activities (05Q) Subsistence Payments 2 Project Name Youth Extended Care Scholarships Target Area N/A Goals Supported Provide Social Services Needs Addressed Improvements in Economic Stability Service Programs - Low Income and Special Needs Funding CDBG: \$13,000 Description Provides funding for low- to moderate-income families to participate in before and after school programs as well as summer programs at a free or reduced cost.
 Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 20 LMI households with children under age 13.
 Location Description Services will be provided at the Meridian Boys & Girls Club, located at 911 N. Meridian Road in Meridian.

-Planned Activities (05L) Child Care Services 3 Project Name Homeownership Assistance Target Area N/A Goals Supported Enhance Homeownership Opportunities Needs Addressed Homeownership Opportunities: 80-120 Percent of AMI Down Payment Assistance Opportunities Funding CDBG: \$40,000 Description Provides safe and affordable housing and fostering self-sufficiency and stability for people in need through down payment and/or closing cost assistance.
+Planned Activities (05L) Child Care Services 3 Project Name Homeownership Assistance Target Area N/A Goals Supported Enhance Housing Opportunities Needs Addressed Homeownership Opportunities: 80-120 Percent of AMI Down Payment Assistance Opportunities Funding CDBG: \$40,000 Description Provides safe and affordable housing and fostering self-sufficiency and stability for people in need through down payment and/or closing cost assistance.
 Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 4 LMI households purchasing a home in Meridian.
 Location Description Services will be provided at ACHA's offices located at 1001 S. Orchard Street in Boise and will benefit households throughout Meridian.
 Planned Activities (13B) Homeownership Assistance 4 Project Name Streetlight Improvements Near Schools Target Area N/A Goals Supported Improve Accessibility Needs Addressed Better Accessibility in Meridian Improve Accessibility in Meridian Funding CDBG: \$115,662 Description Install/upgrade to LED fixtures and poles on walking routes to Meridian schools in LMI areas to provide a safe and reliable access for children to get to school.
-Target Date 9/30/2020 Estimate the number and type of families that will benefit from the proposed activities 166 households with an average of 4 persons per household, who reside in the LMI area.
+Target Date 9/30/2020